 Best HDMI 2.1 monitor for racing games - Gigabyte AORUS FI32U

-The Gigabyte AORUS FI32U looks to be a top racing games monitor, especially as it comes with two HDMI 2.1 ports which are necessary for gaming on the next-gen consoles in 4K at 120Hz.
+Arguably one of the best monitors for F1 22, this Gigabyte AORUS FI32U looks to be a top display for racing, especially as it comes with two HDMI 2.1 ports which are necessary for gaming on the next-gen consoles in 4K at 120Hz.

-What we also like about this monitor is its impressive 1ms response time which should help you time your braking on games like F1 22 to perfection, allowing you to shave a few tenths off your best lap.
+What we also like about this monitor is its impressive 1ms response time which should help you time your braking to perfection, allowing you to shave a few tenths off your best lap.

 All in all, we feel the Gigabyte AORUS FI32U is well worth considering, particularly if you're looking for a slightly larger screen.

 Best 4K monitor for racing games - LG Ultragear 27GL83A-B

 The LG Ultragear is packed with technology and features that make it ideal for gaming.
 For example, it comes with NVIDIA G-Sync to reduce screen tearing and stuttering for a far smoother racing experience.

 Even though this monitor has a 1440p resolution, it doesn't sacrifice speed with its 144Hz refresh rate and 1ms response time which, we think, makes it a great option to consider.